Menstrual Cups – for Boko Haram victims, Nigeria

 4. YOUR GIFT - EVERY NZ$10 BUYS A CUP:

-We'd love to assist at least 2,000 women and girls ($20,000) but have set an Open Goal.
+We'd love to assist at least 2,000 women and girls ($20,000).
 Every $10 donated will buy one cup (and cover the 5% Givealittle service fee).
 Every cup donated will be ‘life-changing’ to a displaced woman or girl.
 Will you help?